vicrucann/rshell-mat/README.md

 #### Specifics

 The distributed scrip **clears all the data in the provided work folder**, so make sure it is either new folder or you do not have any valuable data in the work directories on each of the remotes.
+The working folder will be created directly inside the `$HOME` directory of the user on each of the remotes.

 #### Other